 Abuse and Spam

-If you have an Instagram account, you can report abuse, spam or anything else that doesn't follow our Community Guidelines from within the app.
+If you have an Instagram account, you can report abuse, spam or anything else that doesn't follow our Community Guidelines.

 - Tap Report.